Alizadeh Afrouzi, Omid (University of St.Gallen)

 Ochoa García, Heliodoro (University of Bern)

 Mr. Ochoa García analyzes multi-scale struggles for sustainable water governance and emerging alternatives in the Mexican context.
 By conducting a transdisciplinary research, he has interacted with different stakeholders in processes related to water conflicts, awareness, deliberation and assessment, joint analysis of policies and hydraulic projects, collective agreements, co-production of knowledge and collective publications where the affected communities, governments, NGOs, social networks, universities, formal and informal institutions are involved from the local to international level.
-The final submission is foreseen in Autumn 2019.
+The final submission is foreseen in Spring 2020.

 Oehri, Noah (University of Bern)